 WAIT FOR IT…!!!

-Small kine advice from my personal whale watching experiences:
+Small kine* advice from my personal experiences and some whale watching tips.

 legen… wait for it… dary!*